 Although there are fleets of international designer labels and high-street brands such as Chanel, Abercrombie & Fitch and Zara on this iconic stretch, there are also many local brands that call this premier shopping belt home.

 Take, for instance, Design Orchard, a hub for home-grown brands that houses a trove of wares, created by local artisans and designers.
 There’s also Beyond The Vines at Mandarin Gallery, a contemporary women’s wear label that boasts a range of chic, timeless dresses.

 If you want something one-of-a-kind, get yourself a custom notebook or leather pouch handmade by craftsmen at Bynd Artisan over at ION Orchard.
-Alternatively, pay a visit to local design retailer Naiise, which serves up everything from homeware and stationery to clothing.

 The vibrant sights and sounds of Little India are gifts in themselves: the rich fragrance of curries, the colours of hanging garlands, the sounds of prayer chants filling the air.